top of page

 Finally, don’t overlook the headrest.
 An articulating headrest is essential for optimizing occlusal plane positioning—critical for reducing neck and back strain during treatment.
 Adjustability allows for better patient alignment and better operator posture.

 Want to learn more about ergonomics in the op?
-I have a full course on patient positioning that walks you through techniques, tools, and visual examples to make your day easier—and your body happier.
+I have video-based on-demand courses that walk you through techniques, tools, and visual examples to make your day easier—and your body happier.

 Comments